sql-machine-learning/fluid/README.md

 # Fluid

-Fluid is a Python package allowing users to write [Tekton Pipeline](https://github.com/tektoncd/pipeline) workflows in Python other than YAML.
+Fluid is a Python package allowing users to write [Tekton](https://github.com/tektoncd/pipeline) workflows in Python other than YAML.

-You can consider Fluid a programming langauge with a small subset of Python syntax.

-- Only function definitions and function invocations.
-- Only positional arguments, but no keyword (named) arguments.
-- Functions have no return values.
-(Tekton doesn't support Task output parameters.)

-When you run a Fluid program, which is indeed a Python program, it prints the YAML to standard output.
-You can then to submit the YAML to Tekton.

-Here is an example Fluid program.
+Here is an example.
+To the left is a Python program defining a Task and related TaskRun.
+To the right is the equivalent YAML file.

 <table><tr><td valign=top>